MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Basic-Syntax.md

 # Hello, World!

-A "Hello, World!" program is a simple program that outputs Hello, World!
+"Hello, World!" is the name of a simple program that outputs Hello, World!
 On the screen.
-Since it's a very simple program, it's often used to introduce a programming language to new programmers.
+Since it's very simple, it's often used to introduce a programming language to new programmers.

 Let's explore how a Java "Hello, World!" program works: